Dar es Salaam, the Swahili Capital of Tanzania

 The Streets of Dar es Salaam

-There are ca. 7 million residents in Dar es Salaam; the more precise number depends on whether you take suburbs into account.
-Anyway, it’s worth knowing that Dar closes the top five of the African cities with the biggest population.
-As of the population growth rate, this Tanzanian metropolis is among the 15 fastest growing cities (by the way, all fifteen cities on the rating are African, and three of those are situated in Tanzania).
+There are an estimated 7 million residents in Dar es Salaam; the more precise number depends on whether you take suburbs into account, or not.
+Dar closes the top five of the African cities according to population.
+As for the population growth rate, Dar es Salaam is among the 15 fastest growing cities in the world.

 In general, people in Dar are friendly, and walking around the city is safe.
 Although, like in every city of the world, some careless tourists occasionally get into trouble here.
 To avoid getting in such a situation, read our special feature on safety in Tanzania.